Abdelrhman-Hosny/MachineLearningNotes/NLP/HuggingFace/hf-chapter-1.md

 ### Limitations

-The pipelines shown are mostly for demonstrative purposes.
-They can only perform specific tasks and cannot perform variations of them.
+The pipelines shown are mostly for **demonstrative purposes**.
+They can only perform specific tasks and **cannot perform variations** of them.

 ****